ajkessel/gedcom-dna-finder/docs/README.md

 * Find the closest DNA-flagged person to any other person in a family tree
 * Show multiple paths between any two people in your tree
-* Search your tree for variations on names and other information like geographical locations
+* Search your tree for variations on names and filter on other information like geographical locations
 * Rapidly explore names and connections in your tree

 Available as a graphical tool as well as a command-line version.